co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 ## Effective Note Taking

-On the topic of little useful scripts, here is one that I came up with called `n` that makes quick and easy note taking almost trivial:
+On the topic of little useful scripts, here is one that I came up with called `note` that makes quick and easy note taking almost trivial:

 ```sh
 #!/bin/sh